OMB-IARC/MetaboPipeline_notebooks/README.md

 ## Integration in the MetaboPipeline_bioinfo pipeline

 This set of notebooks is designed to be used in the MetaboPipeline_bioinfo pipeline.
-Package management and version control are handled with a Docker image ([link to DockerHub](https://hub.docker.com/r/maxvin/data_science_img)).
+Package management is handled with a Docker image ([link to DockerHub](https://hub.docker.com/r/maxvin/data_science_img)).

 For for information about installation, please see [MetaboPipeline_bioinfo pipeline repo](https://github.com/OMB-IARC/MetaboPipeline_bioinfo).